-To get the right bowling shoes, there are a few things to consider.
+To get the right pair, there are a few things to consider.
 Consider the type of bowling shoes you’re looking for and the shoe features that will enhance your game.
 Universal shoes are suitable for casual bowlers.
 Serious bowlers might need “competitive” or “performance” bowling shoes.

 Regardless of the type of shoe, it should have the following features:

 There are a few factors that go into the perfect bowling shoe.
 Simply choosing the correct shoe size won’t do the trick.
-Read on to learn more about how to get the right bowling shoes for your game.
+Read on to learn more about how to get the right pair for your game.

 Popular Bowling Shoes

 Like all shoes, there are many different types of bowling shoes.
-When choosing a bowling shoe, it is helpful to look at the list of essential features and shoe types and then determine what kind of shoe is wanted.
+When choosing a pair, it is helpful to look at the list of essential features and shoe types and then determine what kind of shoe is wanted.

 Performance Bowling Shoes

 Performance bowling shoes are designed for specific bowlers.
 They can be customized and fit to meet exact needs.
 They also tend to cost more than other types of bowling shoes.

 - SST 8 a bowling shoe with revolutionary technology